For the handwriting options below, read over the descriptions, then pick a brand. You likely need only one brand for your family.

 Students receive further handwriting practice — and they ought to be graded on and credited for the handwriting work they do — in their Language Arts Dictation and Creative Expression assignments.

 Dr. Beechick argues that once handwriting basics are mastered, usually by 3rd grade, then students should practice handwriting in the process of writing.
 Sonlight Language Arts programs follow her advice.
-We offer separate handwriting materials and post optional schedules, so you have these tools when your students need them.
+We offer separate handwriting curriculum materials and post optional schedules, so you have these tools when your students need them.

 | Samples of the|